St. Thomas Church, Leipzig

-Although rebuilt over the centuries and damaged by Allied incendiary bombs in 1943, the church today mainly retains the character of a late-Gothic hall church.
-The Thomanerchor, the choir of the Thomaskirche, likely founded in 1212, retains a well-known boys' choir.
+Although rebuilt over the centuries and damaged by Allied incendiary bombs in 1943, the church mainly retains the character of a late-Gothic hall church.
+The Thomanerchor, the church choir, likely founded in 1212, is an internationally known boys' choir.

 History

-There has been a church at the current site of the Thomaskirche at least since the 12th century.
-Foundations of a Romanesque building have been discovered in the choir and crossing of the current church.
+The current property was the site of a church at least since the 12th century.
+Foundations of a Romanesque building were discovered in the choir and crossing of the current church.

-Between 1212 and 1222 the earlier structure became the church of the new St. Thomas Monastery (Stift) of the Augustinian order founded by Markgraf Dietrich von Meissen.
-This monastery later became the core of the University of Leipzig (founded in 1409).
+Between 1212 and 1222, the earlier structure became the church of the new St. Thomas college of Augustinian canons founded by Markgraf Dietrich von Meissen.
+This college later became the core of the University of Leipzig (founded in 1409).

-In 1217, The Minnesinger, or troubadour (see Minnesang), Heinrich von Morungen bequeathed to the church a relic of St. Thomas as he entered the order of canons after a trip to India.
+In 1217, the minnesinger Heinrich von Morungen bequeathed to the church a relic of St. Thomas as he entered the order of canons after an apocryphal trip to India.

 In 1355, the Romanesque choir was changed to Gothic style.
-Following an inflow of wealth into Leipzig from the discovery of silver in the Erzgebirge, the Romanesque nave was demolished and replaced in 1482–96 by the current late-Gothic hall church.
+Following an inflow of wealth into Leipzig from the discovery of silver in the Ore Mountains (Erzgebirge), the Romanesque nave was demolished and replaced between 1482 and 1496 by the current late-Gothic hall church.

 The current building was consecrated by Thilo of Trotha, the Bishop of Merseburg, on 10 April 1496.
-During the Protestant Reformation it was converted from Roman Catholicism to Lutheranism.
+During the Reformation it was converted to Lutheranism.
 The reformer Martin Luther preached here on Pentecost Sunday in 1539.
-The monastic buildings were demolished in 1541 following the monastery's dissolution.
+The collegiate buildings were demolished in 1541 following the college's dissolution.

 The current church tower was first built in 1537 and rebuilt in 1702.
 Chapels added in the 17th century and an ante-building along the northern front of the nave with two stairways were removed at the end of the 19th century.

-The composer Johann Sebastian Bach was choir director of music at St. Thomas Church from 1723 until his death in 1750 and taught at its affiliated school.
-A statue of Johann Sebastian Bach by the Leipzig sculptor Carl Seffner that stands next to the church was dedicated in 1908.
+The composer Johann Sebastian Bach was Thomaskantor, director of music, from 1723 until his death in 1750 and taught at its affiliated school.
+A statue of Bach by the Leipzig sculptor Carl Seffner that stands next to the church was dedicated in 1908.

-Wolfgang Amadeus Mozart played the organ at the church on one of his European tours in 1789.
+Wolfgang Amadeus Mozart played the church organ on one of his European tours in 1789.
 In 1806, the church served as a munitions depot for the French army.
-During the Battle of Leipzig, the Thomaskirche was used as a military hospital.
+During the Battle of Leipzig in 1813, it was used as a military hospital.

 Richard Wagner was baptized here on 16 August 1813.
 In 1828, he studied piano and counterpoint with the then Thomaskantor, Christian Th.
 Weinlig.